cdglissov/cdglissov.github.io/README.md

 # cdglissov.github.io

-Work in progress
+Work in progress.
+Having fun with front-end.

-Experimenting with front-end.
+Created by using nothing else besides HTML, Bootstrap, JavaScript, Sass, and Webpack.